 CHEM 145 - Honors General Chemistry

 CHEM 145 is the first course in the "Honors General Chemistry" sequence (CHEM 145, CHEM 155, CHEM 165).
 This sequence covers more advanced topics than in the 142 or 143 sequences and is designed for students who are curious about science and enjoy learning deeply.
 The courses introduce students to the scientific literature and include advanced laboratory exercises.
 Courses require the use of calculus in derivations and problem solving.
-CHEM 145 is open to students with a score of 3, 4 or 5 on the AP Chemistry test; a 4, 5, 6, or 7 on the High Level Chemistry IB exam; or those who have passed the general chemistry honors placement test offered by the UW Office of Educational Assessment.
-Students receiving a borderline passing score should consult with the chemistry advisors regarding appropriate placement.
-View the complete listing of CHEM 145 course information including prerequisites, exam information, source materials, sample exam questions indicating areas and level of knowledge expected on entry.
+CHEM 145 is open to students with a score of 3, 4 or 5 on the AP Chemistry test; a 4, 5, 6, or 7 on the High Level Chemistry IB exam; or those who have passed the Honors General Chemistry Placement Exam.
+Students receiving a borderline passing score should consult with the CHEM 145 instructor and chemistry advisors regarding appropriate placement.

 Use the FAQ for help choosing the appropriate introductory chemistry course.

 If "no", then CHEM 110 is probably the best choice.
 You will be at a disadvantage if you enroll in CHEM 142 without high school chemistry.

 If "yes", then CHEM 142, 143, or 145 are appropriate introductory courses.
 If you're uncertain whether the high school course you took was advanced enough, or if you took chemistry sometime ago and you feel that you need a refresher course, then beginning with CHEM 110 may be a good choice.
 It's better to be well prepared when taking the general chemistry sequence than to rush ahead into a course that is too advanced.